GeorgiosP-kg/gp-test/docs/documentation/standard-transaction-direct-mock-up.md

 Declare the **DEVICE\_IP** and **DEVICE\_PORT** for use and initialize the connection to the Moneris Go device.

-\*\*NOTE: \*\*Your requests need to be prefixed with two-bytes containing the message request length, or the request will be rejected automatically.
+**NOTE**: Your requests need to be prefixed with two-bytes containing the message request length, or the request will be rejected automatically.
 The responses you receive will also contain a prefix of two-bytes that contain the response message length.

 ```
 const DEVICE_IP = "192.168.1.10"; //IP of your Device